FAQs Reading/Math/French Buddies Program

 7. When do I need to bring my volunteer form?

-If you decide you will no longer be volunteering at the library, please let me know si I can sign off your form.
+If you decide you will no longer be volunteering at the library, please let me know so I can sign off your form.
 You only need one signature to cover all your completed volunteer hours at the library.

 8. I need more hours.
 Can I still volunteer?